danfuzz/samizdat/doc/language-guide/02-data.md

   payload of values of the type.

+#### Value

+This is the supertype of all other types in the language.
+It is mostly useful as the type to use in order to bind a default method to a generic function.

 ### Derived types

 A derived value is one that was constructed with an explicit type tag and